chrisputzu/chrisputzu/README.md

-I am a Junior Data Scientist currently pursuing a degree in Data Science, Business Analytics, and Innovation at the University of Cagliari.
+I am a Junior Data Scientist with a master's degree in Data Science, Business Analytics, and Innovation at the University of Cagliari.
 Passionate about coding, I have developed a deep interest in machine learning and data analysis, which naturally led me to the fascinating world of generative AI.
 I am particularly enthusiastic about chatbots, retrieval-augmented generation (RAG), large language models (LLMs), multimodal agents, and their various applications, especially in the open-source ecosystem.

 ---